Campus Pastor's Office Chapel

 Students are encouraged to participate in a local church community.
 Some churches send buses, shuttles and vans to the campus on Sunday morning to help students have access to Sunday services.
 Santa Barbara has a rich and vibrant Christian community.

-View our chapel schedule, watch videos from the current semester, and listen to audio.
+View our chapel schedule, watch videos from the past and current semester, and listen to audio.

 Chapel & Campus Pastor's Office Information